eth-cscs/abcpy/doc/source/user_customization.rst

 .. literalinclude:: ../../examples/extensions/models/gaussian_R/gaussian_model.py
     :language: python
     :lines: 6 - 14
+    :linenos:

 This imports the R function `simple_gaussian` into the Python environment.
 We need to build our own model to incorporate this R function as in the previous section.
-The only difference is the `forward_simulate` method of the class `Gaussian'.
+The only difference is in the `forward_simulate` method of the class `Gaussian'.

 .. literalinclude:: ../../examples/extensions/models/gaussian_R/gaussian_model.py
     :language: python
-    :lines: 65
+    :lines: 59
     :dedent: 8
+    :linenos:

 The default output for R functions in Python is a float vector.
 This must be converted into a Python numpy array for the purposes of ABCpy.